Skip to main content

 Routes and hooks

-Strategy and signal-pool routes are present in admin and supported by conviction hooks in shared.
+Strategy and signal-pool routes are live in admin and supported by conviction hooks in shared.

 How It Works